Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 Since, as in the works \cite{garberLowRankSmooth, garberStochasticLowRank} mentioned before which deal with smooth objectives, strict complementarity plays a key role in our analysis, we refer the interested reader to the recent works \cite{garber2019linear, spectralFrankWolfe, ding2020kfw} which also exploit this property for efficient smooth and convex optimization over the spectrahedron.
+In \cite{relatedWork4} the authors show that strict complementarity is sufficient for bounding the measurement and optimization errors caused by noisy data in semidefinite programs.
+In \cite{relatedWork2} the authors suggest a primal-dual method to solve certain semidefinite programs with optimal storage using low-rank updates under strict complementarity.
 Strict complementarity has also played an instrumental role in two recent and very influential works which used it to prove linear convergence rates for proximal gradient methods \cite{zhou2017unified, drusvyatskiy2018error}.
-It is a standard generic assumption that is assumed in many constrained optimization problems (see \cite{strictComplementarity}).
+It is also a standard generic assumption that is assumed in many constrained optimization problems, see for instance \cite{strictComplementarity}.

+For the smooth setting there have been many more advances in developing efficient methods for solving smooth low-rank matrix optimization problems.
+In \cite{relatedWork5} the authors suggest a conditional gradient method with minimal storage requirements by using a matrix sketching technique.
+Also the work \cite{relatedWork6} uses a matrix sketching technique together with a primal-dual method which requires storing only low-rank matrices in memory to solve semidefinite programming problems.
+In \cite{relatedWork1} the authors proposed an efficient method for certain nonsmooth low-rank spectral optimization problems via gauge duality which only uses low-rank updates.